 This mission statement covers the purpose, positioning and perception pillars.
 Of course, Coinbase have done their work on the other brand pillars too, and have become the brand name in crypto exchanges.

 A company made up of climbers and surfers already has a strong focus on the natural world.
-And if you want an insight into the mindset Yvon Chouinard, the founder of Patagonia, read ‘Let my people go surfing’.
+And if you want an insight into the mindset Yvon Chouinard, the founder of Patagonia, read his book ‘Let my people go surfing’.

 From Patagonia’s core values: